mashadmm/sportEvent/README.md

 Run desktop application:
--in command line go to the folder: cd .../pa165-sportEvent-Client
+- in command line go to the folder: cd .../pa165-sportEvent-Client
 - then: mvn exec:exec